angellgunn/alternate-silversurfer/content/about.en.md

 Returning to Antônio Conselheiro, he himself claimed his abilities, without me having a say in his final development, except, of course, accepting him and using this epiphenomenon as an important part of my own personal development, as well as being a great character for a fictional world!
 Conselheiro has a profile on the social network Instagram: [@antonio_0_conselheiro][ant], as well as essays posted on his profiles on [Academia.edu][ac3] and [SSRN][acs2].
 According to the information on these platforms:

-> Antônio Conselheiro is the Orumilá Professor of Philosophy of Mind at the Institute of Advanced Studies of Hy-Brasil (H-BIAS), University of Tir na nÓg, Uí Bhreasail - Tir na nÓg.
+> Antônio Conselheiro is the Orumilá Professor of Philosophy of Mind at the Institute of Advanced Studies of Hy-Brasil (H-BIAS), University of Tir na nÓg, Uí Breasail - Tir na nÓg.
 He is a heteronym, a concept introduced by Fernando Pessoa, the Portuguese author.

 ![Conselheiro](/authors/antonio-conselheiro.png)
 _Antônio Conselheiro, Mystic of the Sertão and Philosopher of the Mind, a charismatic figure (image produced by AI)._